BYU Strategy - Marriott School of Business

 **Reframe: From Tasks to Insights**

-Practice: "The financial analysis revealed [insight] which means [implication]"
+Practice: "Competitor analysis revealed [insight] which suggests [implication for my company]"

-3. **Progress**: What did you accomplish (framed as insights gained)?
+3. **Progress**: What analysis have I completed (framed as insights gained)?

-5. **Next Steps**: What will you deliver next?
+5. **Next Steps**: What will I complete before the next check-in?

 3.3 Sequence for Early Insight